day8/re-frame/docs/api-intro.md

 ;; your code here
 ```

-You'll then be able to use the functions in the API, perhaps like this: `#clj rf/dispatch`.
+You'll then be able to use the functions in the API, perhaps like this: `#!clj rf/dispatch`.

 ## The Most Commonly Used Part Of The API